-Caragh Medlicott explores a culture of internalised misogyny, sexism and alienation through the lens of the teenage fangirl.
+Caragh Medlicott explores a culture of internalised misogyny, sexism and alienation through the lens of teenage girls and their fandoms.

 The first time I saw Taylor Swift in concert I was fifteen.
 I can still remember agonising over every aching minute in school, counting down the hours until I could get home and mould my hair into lacquered ringlets, don a summer dress and pull on my cowboy boots (yes, really, cowboy boots).
 They say that imitation is the sincerest form of flattery, and nowhere is this more true than in teenage fandom.
 I think we can all agree that puberty is, for the most part, entirely horrid.
 But physical changes aren’t the only thing to affront us during teenage years; from selecting GCSE ‘options’ to finding your place in the cliquey halls of secondary school, there are times when the whole ordeal feels like nothing more than a treacherous slope into the permanence of adulthood.